 I love what Nina Planck says about this in her book Real Food:

 Dress it up nicely.
 Say good-bye to plain steamed broccoli.
 Every vegetable should be properly dressed, and to me that means the right fat, a little salt, and perhaps one flavor, such as fresh herbs or good cheese.

 If I want my kids to eat more veggies, then I obviously need to provide a variety of tasty options on a regular basis.
 Learning to prepare any vegetable simply and with good flavor allows me to get delicious veggies, and more of them, on the table every night.

 Pssst!
 If you’re looking for simple family meals, you need to join my subscriber list pronto!
-Yankee Homestead subscribers get first dibs on an extra special project in the works that will revolutionize your real food family meal prep.
+Roots and Boots subscribers get first dibs on an extra special project in the works that will revolutionize your real food family meal prep.

 3 Easy Ways to Prepare Any Vegetable

 There are lots of ways to dress up vegetables, and you can get all fancy if you like.
 Personally, I like to stick to these three main methods: roasting, sautéing, and steaming.

 With these three simple methods, you’ll be ready to prepare any vegetable that comes your way.